Learn How To Make Money From Home Using Your Smartphone In 2025

 The first batch of full-color, high-resolution pictures, which took weeks to render from raw telescope data, were selected by NASA to provide compelling early images from Webb’s major areas of inquiry and a preview of science missions ahead.

-RECOMMENDED FOR YOU Bad weather delays launch of Kenyan earth satellite
+RECOMMENDED FOR YOU Kenya to launch its first earth observation satellite

 Advertisement · Scroll to continue